-All St. Andrews students are required to have mailboxes on campus in the Belk Center.
-Administrative Support Center (ASC) assigns mailbox numbers to all students.
+The Administrative Support Center (ASC) holds all student mail for pick up.
+This includes all letters and packages.
 There is no general delivery service to students' residence halls or rooms.
-Magazines and mail will be placed in the student's mail box in the Belk University Center.
-Special Delivery letters and packages will be held in ASC (LA 187).
+Magazines and mail will be held in ASC (LA 187) until pick up.
 Students will receive an email when they have packages to pick up in ASC.
+Students may also send mail and packages through ASC with a 30 pound limit.
 Students residing off-campus must inform ASC of their addresses.
 ASC/Mail Room hours are Monday through Friday, 9:00 a.m. to 5:00 p.m.